javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 ## Boolean conversion

-The `if (…)` operator evaluates the condition in brackets and converts it to boolean type.
+The `if (…)` operator evaluates the expression in parentheses and converts it to the boolean type.

-Let's recall the rules.
-In the logical context:
+Let's recall the conversion rules:

 - A number `0`, an empty string `""`, `null`, `undefined` and `NaN` are `false`,
 - Other values -- `true`.